Inverkeithing High School: Facilities

-Facilities include an expansive bus park that serves over 15 free school buses leading to parts of the catchment area, an outdoor Astroturf football pitch located next to the bus park, multiple football fields behind the PE department, as well as an indoor fitness room, swimming pool, basketball court and two sports halls within the PE department.
+Facilities included an expansive bus park that serviced over 15 free school buses leading to parts of the catchment area, an outdoor Astroturf football pitch located next to the bus park, multiple football fields outside, as well as an indoor fitness room, swimming pool, basketball court and two sports halls within the Physical Education department.

-There are also various free parking spaces and bike shelters on-site and an assembly hall, adjacent to two of the three dining halls, with a stage and mezzanine.
+There were also many free parking spaces and bike shelters on-site and an assembly hall, adjacent to two of the three dining halls, with a stage and mezzanine.

 Uniform

-The school uses a standard Scottish school uniform with the main colours of black and white being used.
-The school tie is stripy black and white for S1-S5s however S6s use a senior tie which is black with the school logo on the top.
+The school had a standard Scottish school uniform with the main colours of black and white being used.
+The school tie was stripy black and white for S1-S5s however S6s used a distinct senior tie which was black with the school logo on the top.

 Sports

-The school has sports teams in sports such as football, rugby and basketball.
+The school had sports teams in sports such as football, rugby and basketball.
 In the 2012-2013 season, the school managed fourth place in the Fife school basketball league and reached the third round with every year group in the Scottish Cup.
-The PE department plays an active role in participating in teacher vs pupil matches across all sports, with the help of other teachers if needed.
+The PE department had an active role in participating in teacher vs pupil matches across all sports, with the help of other teachers if needed.